-(C) Scrutiny of potential classified RTD Actions
+C. Scrutiny of potential classified RTD actions

-In general, the outcome of the technical evaluation of proposals submitted to an FP7 Call is a ranked list.
-The Commission informs the relevant Programme Committee of the outcome of the evaluation.
-A "mainlist" containing proposals to be negotiated to cover the available budget plus a "reserve-list" is established by the Commission.
+After the evaluation of the research content of proposals, they shall be ranked according to the evaluation results.
+A "main list" containing proposals to be negotiated, namely that have not been rejected, and for which funding is available, plus a "reserve-list" are established by the Commission.

-Any RTD action on the mainlist, which has the flag "security considerations", will undergo a scrutiny procedure.
-This will be performed by an ad-hoc committee, the "Security Scrutiny Committee", of representatives of the competent national security authorities, supported if appropriate by representatives of the relevant programme committee, in a configuration representing the countries of the proposal participants.
-This committee is chaired by a representative of the Commission.
+Any RTD action on the main list and on the reserve list, which has the flag "security considerations", will undergo a scrutiny procedure.
+This will be performed by an ad-hoc sub-committee of the Security Theme Programme Committee: the "Security Scrutiny Committee".

-It should be noted that, due to the intrinsic sensitivity of the Security Theme, all the short listed proposals in that Theme will be scrutinised.
+This "Security Scrutiny Committee" is composed of Member State representatives nominated in close liaison with the competent national security authorities, supported if appropriate by representatives of the relevant Programme Committee(s), in a configuration representing the countries of the applicants.
+This Committee is chaired by a representative of the Commission.
+It should be noted that, due to the intrinsic sensitivity of the "Security" theme, all the short listed proposals in that Theme will be scrutinised.